How Many Items to Put on a Baby Registry

 Stick to the Absolute Essentials

-Rather than focusing on registry etiquette and what not to put on a baby registry, focus on your must-haves.
+Rather than focusing on registry etiquette and what not to put on a baby registry, focus on your baby registry must-haves.
 The important thing to remember, especially with more expensive items, is to only include absolute essentials.

 And while more expensive, a crib, stroller, and car seat qualify as essentials, fancy nursery furniture does not though and is best purchased yourself.
 Parents usually choose to purchase these larger items themselves anyway.
 But if you need some help with the purchase of these items, this next tip is for you.